 4. Floating in the presence of titans

 Cataract Canyon in the heart of Canyonlands National Park, as previously mentioned, is notorious.
 It has many stories of peril with everyone from mountain men to railroad builders to prospectors trying their hand at navigating its treacherous rapids.
-Boatmen and women will stop at inscriptions along the river to pay respect to the women and men who have come before braving not only the rapids but their own ignorance of the un-charted canyon.
+Boatmen and women will stop at inscriptions along the river to pay respect to the women and men who have come before, braving not only the rapids but their own ignorance of the uncharted canyon.
 While many of these individuals made it through the rapids, there are numerous stories of individuals not being so lucky that make for some great campfire ghost stories.

 5. Sacred ground